gracejhnoh/Memo/oocss.md

 ## What is it?
 * Object Oriented CSS
 * a method of creating reusable CSS
+* the larger the project, the greater the benefits

 ## How do you write CSS when your program spans thousands of pages??
 * by applying OOCSS of course!